-Before explaining in more detail how this idea is implemented, let us observe that this criterion relies on the hypothesis that the level lines corresponding to a blurred contour are regularly separated by a distance λ .
-Let us remark that in the one-dimensional case, this hypothesis boils down to assuming that the blur is due to a kernel equal to a characteristic function.
-This fact will be detailed in Appendix A. If the kernel has a more complicated shape (e.g., Gaussian), then the distance between two lines depends on the contrast of the contour, the amount of blurring, and the quantification of the image.
+This criterion relies on the hypothesis that the level lines corresponding to a blurred contour are regularly separated by a distance λ .
+Let us remark that in the one dimensional case, this hypothesis boils down to assuming that the blur is due to a kernel equal to a characteristic function.
+This fact will be detailed in Appendix A. If the kernel has a more complicated shape (e.g. Gaussian), then the distance between two lines depends on the contrast of the contour, the amount of blurring, and the quantification of the image.
 We will see in Appendix A that by assuming a minimum contrast of the contours and by knowing the width of the blurring kernel, it is possible to deduce an upper bound for the value of λ .
-Let us remark that the hypothesis of a constant blurring kernel for the whole image is realistic in the case of satellite images but is less consistent in the case of natural images for which the blur associated with an object depends on its position (see [23]).
+Let us remark that the hypothesis of a constant blurring kernel for the whole image is realistic in the case of satellite images, but is less consistent in the case of natural images for which the blur associated to an object depends on its position (see [22]).
+We thus recursively define the cumulated contrast as: